pramonettivega/getting_started_ndp/README.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20214248.png?raw=true">

 Data location is facilitated through the incorporation of a search engine.
-To start, you can type *IntELiMon* into the search engine, which is the data used for the *mock challenge* project.
-Once we identify the dataset, we can click on *View More*, and get the following information:
+As a starting point, we can type *IntELiMon* into the search engine, corresponding to the data utilized for the mock challenge project.
+Once the dataset is identified, clicking on View More provides access to the following information:

-- A description of the dataset
+- A comprehensive description detailing the content of the dataset.
-- A *View More* function, which provides information regarding all the files and metadata information that conforms the dataset.
+- A list of all supplementary files along with metadata information.
-- A JupyterHub button, which allows the user to initiate a computing instance to start working directly with the dataset.

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20215429.png?raw=true">